stephenmcgruer/stephenmcgruer.github.io/src/blog/_posts/2014-02-02-building-blocks-of-the-universe.markdown

 currently says 10:50pm...)

 Helpfully (for my deadline), it has been a quiet week, at least for myself.
-Jasmine has been busier, doing residency interviews with Hamilton and Waterloo medical schools - which seem to have gone well, which is good.
-After her Waterloo interview on Friday we celebrated by going to [Beertown](http://www.beertown.ca/).
+Jasmine has been busier, doing residency interviews with two more medical schools - which seem to have gone well, which is good.
+After her second interview we celebrated by going to [Beertown](http://www.beertown.ca/).
 We've tried before, but their waiting times have driven us off.
 Alas, it seemed to us that the waiting times were not representative of the quality; while they did have an excellent selection of beer (I tried the [delirium tremens](http://en.wikipedia.org/wiki/Delirium_Tremens_(beer))), the food was fairly poor quality.
 Still, you live and learn!